allysonvasquez/Python-Basics/README.md

 - GUI automation

 ## Side Projects
-This section will consist of small side projects I create to apply what I learned!
+This section will consist of side projects I create to apply what I learned!
 * [RecipeScrape](https://github.com/allysonvasquez/Python-Basics/tree/master/3-Side%20Projects/RecipeScraper) - Web scrape of the "[Breakfast Eggs Ready](https://www.allrecipes.com/gallery/easy-egg-breakfast/)" article from allrecipes.com

 ## Other/Future Goals
 More of a 'TODO' section: